MRezaNasirloo/FancyTabLayout/README.md

 ```

 ### Note:
-The code base is pretty much old and is not clean, from 3 years age, you might noticed it by the hungarian notaion that used in the code.
+**The code base is pretty much old and is not clean, it's from 3 years ago, you might noticed it by the hungarian notaion that used in the code.
 I've just updated the dependecies and push it to share this.
-This is just a prove of concept.
+This is just a prove of concept.**

 ## License
 ```